Helping to provide clean water to minority villages across the world

 Located in Myanmar/Burma, Rakhine state, Mrauk U township

-Apex is currently funding a water pipeline from the mountain to the village well.
+Apex funded a water pipeline from the mountain to the village well.

 One of the last tatooed women in Chin Villages